Master's Degree Requirements

 In many departments, the master’s degree is considered to be a step toward the doctorate.
 In some programs, students may pursue a terminal master’s degree.
 Some departments provide one track for students who will seek the doctoral degree and another track for students who intend to pursue careers outside academia.
 The Graduate Council’s minimum requirements for the master’s degree are described below.
 Individual departments often impose additional requirements.
 Students should consult the department for updated and specific requirements in excess of the minimum requirements.

-Master’s Plan 1, thesis.
-In addition to the submission of an acceptable thesis, this plan requires completion of a minimum of 30 units of upper-division and graduate coursework, of which at least 20 units must be at the graduate level (excluding courses numbered 597 or 598, units for teaching assistant duties or training, or service as a graduate student researcher).
+In addition to department-specific requirements, this plan requires completion of a minimum of 30 units of upper-division and graduate coursework, of which at least 20 units must be at the graduate level (excluding courses numbered 597 or 598, units for teaching assistant duties or training, or service as a graduate student researcher).
 A maximum of 10 units of the required 20 graduate units may be in 596 coursework.
 Some departments also require completion of an examination at the conclusion of coursework.

-Master’s Plan 2, non-thesis option (comprehensive examination or project).
-This plan requires completion of at least 36 units of upper-division and graduate coursework plus either (a) a comprehensive final examination set by the major department and administered by a master’s committee appointed by the department, or (b) a research project supervised by at least one ladder faculty member and approved by a project committee that includes at least two members of the department’s ladder faculty.
-No fewer than 24 of the 36 units required for the non-thesis option must be in graduate courses in the major subject or in graduate courses related to that subject as approved by a graduate advisor.
+In addition to department-specific requirements, this plan requires completion of a minimum of 36 units of upper-division and graduate coursework.
+No fewer than 24 of the 36 units required for the non-thesis option must be in graduate courses in the major subject or in graduate courses related to that subject.
 Teaching and research practica, 597, or 598 courses may not be used to meet this minimum unit requirement.
 No more than half of the required 24 graduate units may be in 596 coursework.